Alais555/ResponisveMobile/README.md

-# ResponisvePortfolio2.0
+# ResponisveMobile

 Web Design website that is not fully functional for the user but just to show for layout and design.
+This website is mobile responsive for users such as phones and tablets.

 # Languages